-Alysha Bush, INC: Young Entrepreneur Alysha Lee Bush gets Knocked Down Three Times but Stands Back Up: Grows Business by 60% during the Pandemic
+Alysha Bush, INC: Young Entrepreneur Alysha Lee Bush gets Knocked Down Three Times but Stands Back Up: Grows Business by 60% During the Pandemic

 "Service to many leads to greatness" - Alysha Lee Bush

 Through the successes and failures Alysha experienced as a young entrepreneur, she can confidently say she no longer has financial burdens.
-Her business has allowed her the financial freedom to move to Los Angeles to pursue her aspiring dreams of becoming an actor and dancer whilst still inspiring others in the currency trading business.
+Her business has allowed her the financial freedom to move to Los Angeles to pursue her aspiring dreams of becoming an actress and dancer while still inspiring others in the currency trading business.

+Alysha is currently looking to mentor up and coming entrepreneurs and traders into having success in their journey by shortcutting mistakes that she's made in her own journey.
+Reach out to Alysha via the options below to get in touch with her and see if you qualify as a candidate.

 CONTACT: